The Line (animation studio)

-The Line, LLP is an independent animation studio based in London, England.
-Specializing in 2D animation, The Line was founded in 2013 by a team of six animators; Sam Taylor, Wesley Louis, Bjorn-Erik Aschim, James Duveen, Max Taylor, and Tim McCourt.
-The studio have produced advertisements for a number of brands and produced music videos for bands such as Gorillaz and N.A.S.A.
+The Line is a British independent 2D animation studio which was based in London, England and was founded in 2013 by a team of six animators (Sam Taylor, Bjorn-Erik Aschim, Wesley Louis, James Duveen, Max Taylor and Tim McCourt).
+The studio has produced advertisements for a number of brands and has also produced music videos for bands, including N.A.S.A and Gorillaz.

 Overview

-The Line's first film together was the animated short ‘’Everything I Can See From Here’’, which was nominated for a British Short Animation BAFTA award in 2014.
-The studio is best known for its work with the British virtual band Gorillaz and producing the band’s 2020 web series Song Machine and the music video for Humility in 2018.
-The studio are also behind the music video for the song Giants by True Damage, another virtual band created for the video game League of Legends.
-In 2013 they also produced the official music video for the single "Easy" by Porter Robinson and Mat Zo.
-They have also produced advertisements for various brands including Nickelodeon, Virgin Media, Gucci, Doritos, Viceland, Freeview, YT Izzo, and others.
+The Line's first film was the animated short film Everything I Can See From Here which was nominated for a BAFTA Award for British Short Animation in 2014.
+The Line is known for its work with the British cartoon band Gorillaz and is also known for producing the band's 2020 web series Song Machine and the music video for the band's 2018 single "Humility".
+The studio has also produced other music videos for songs, including "Easy" by Porter Robinson and Mat Zo, "Strange Enough" by N.A.S.A. and "Giants" by True Damage (a cartoon band created for the 2009 video game League of Legends).
+The Line has also produced advertisements for various brands, including Nickelodeon, Virgin Media, Gucci, Doritos, Viceland, Freeview, YT Izzo and others.

 History

-The Line began in 2013 when the founders rented a studio in East London to work on their material.
-The first time that all six founders worked on a project together was the music video for the single “Easy” by Porter Robinson and Mat Zo.
-After being satisfied with the experience and its result, the group decided to continue working together as a collective.
-The Line's first short film, ‘’Everything I Can See From Here’’ was nominated for a BAFTA Award for British Short Animation in 2014 and the exposure from the nomination was followed by a series of opportunities and offers for collaborations from various brands.
+The Line began in 2013 when its six founders rented a studio in East London to work on their material.
+The first time that all six founders worked on a project together was the music video for the single "Easy" by Porter Robinson and Mat Zo.
+After being satisfied with the experience, the six founders of The Line decided to continue working together as a collective.
+The Line's first animated short film Everything I Can See From Here was nominated for a BAFTA Award for British Short Animation in 2014.
+The exposure from the short film's award nomination was followed by a series of opportunities and offers for collaborations from various brands.